Submodular Reinforcement Learning: Submodular RL: Preliminaries and Problem Statement

 \looseness=-1 \mypar{Policies} The agent acts in the \smdp according to a {\em policy}, which in general maps histories $\tau_{0:h}$ to (distributions over) actions $a_h$.
 A policy $\pi(a_{\h}|\tau_{0:h})$ is called {\em Markovian} if its actions only depend on the current state $s$, i.e., $\pi(a_{\h}|\tau_{0:h})=\pi(a_{\h}|s_h)$.
 The set of all Markovian policies is denoted by $\Pi_{\mv}$.
 Similarly, we can consider Non-Markovian policies $\pi(a_{\h}|\traj_{\h-k:\h})$ that only depend on the previous past $k$ steps $\traj_{\h-k:\h}$.
 The set of all Non-Markovian policies conditioned on history up to past $k$ steps is denoted by $\Pi^k_{\nm}$, and we use $\Pi_{\nm}:=\Pi^H_{\nm}$ to allow arbitrary history-dependence.

 \looseness=-1 \mypar{Problem Statement} For a given submodular MDP, we want to find a policy to maximize its expected reward.
-For a given policy $\pi$, let $f(\tau;\pi)$ denote the probability distribution over the random trajectory $\tau$ following agent's policy $\pi$,

-The performance measure $J(\pi)$ is defined as the expectation of the submodular set function over the trajectory distribution induced by the policy $\pi$ and the goal is to find a policy that maximizes the performance measure within a given family of policies $\Pi$ (e.g., Markovian ones).
+For a given policy $\pi$, let $f(\tau;\pi)$ denote the probability distribution over the random trajectory $\tau$ following agent's policy $\pi$, The performance measure $J(\pi)$ is defined as the expectation of the submodular set function over the trajectory distribution induced by the policy $\pi$ and the goal is to find a policy that maximizes the performance measure within a given family of policies $\Pi$ (e.g., Markovian ones).
 Precisely,

 Given the non-additive reward function $F$, the optimal policy on Markovian and non-Markovian policy classes can differ (since the reward depends on the history, the policy may need to take the history into account for taking optimal actions).
 In general, even representing arbitrary non-Markovian policies is intractable, as its description size would grow exponentially with the horizon.
-It is easy to see that for {\em deterministic} MDPs, the optimal policy is indeed attained by a deterministic Markovian policy: \begin{restatable*}{prop}{restatedetmarkov} For any deterministic \mdp with a fixed initial state, the optimal Markovian policy achieves the same value as the optimal non-Markovian policy. \end{restatable*} While this is not true in general, in this paper we focus on optimizing over the family of Markovian policies.
-The following proposition guarantees that, even for stochastic transitions, there always exists an optimal deterministic policy among the family of Markovian policies $\Pi_M$.
-Therefore, we do not incur a loss compared to stochastic policies. \begin{restatable*}{prop}{restatedetMDP} For any set function $F$, there exists an optimal Markovian policy that is deterministic. \end{restatable*} The proof is provided in \cref{apx: deterministic_policy}.
-The result directly extends to any non-Markovian policy class $\Pi^{k}_{\nm}$ for $k>0$ as well, since one can group together the past $k$ states and treat it as high-dimensional Markovian state space.
+It is easy to see that for {\em deterministic} MDPs, the optimal policy is indeed attained by a deterministic Markovian policy: \begin{restatable*}{prop}{restatedetmarkov} For any deterministic \mdp with a fixed initial state, the optimal Markovian policy achieves the same value as the optimal non-Markovian policy. \end{restatable*} The following proposition guarantees that, even for stochastic transitions, there always exists an optimal deterministic policy among the family of Markovian policies $\Pi_M$.
+Thus, we do not incur a loss compared to stochastic policies. \begin{restatable*}{prop}{restatedetMDP} For any set function $F$, among the Markovian policies $\Pi_\mv$, there exists an optimal policy that is deterministic. \end{restatable*} The proof is in \cref{apx: deterministic_policy}.
+The result extends to any non-Markovian policy class $\Pi^{k}_{\nm}$ for as well, since one can group together the past $k$ states and treat it as high-dimensional Markovian state space.